Situated on the banks of the River Elbe, Hamburg is a historical port city that dates back to the 9th century AD.

 Final Thoughts on Where to Stay in Hamburg

-To recap, our top recommendations for places to stay in Hamburg include Volksschule hotel.
-Set up in an old school, this boutique hotel has a unique interior design but is also comfortable and well-located.
+For more privacy, definitely check out the Volksschule hotel.
+Set up in an old school, this boutique hotel has a unique interior design and enjoys a great location.